kolbevich/hotel-search/integration_test/README.md

 # 🧪 Integration Tests for Hotel Search App

 This directory contains integration tests for the **Hotel Search Flutter application**.
-These tests verify that user-facing features work as intended when interacting with the UI.
+Here you can find:
+● Documentation of environment setup
+● Script for running tests across multiple devices
+● A list of all required dependencies and versions is in the pubspec.yaml file.
+● Core Test Scenarios
+● Documentation of test structure
+● Complete test suite implementation of said scenarios ● Instructions for running tests
+● Test results and coverage reports (Allure format)

 ## Environment setup
 - Integrating Patrol: https://patrol.leancode.co/documentation
 - Integration Firebase Test Lab: https://patrol.leancode.co/documentation/ci/firebase-test-lab